-When visiting Dublin, a visit to a traditional pub is a must to really soak up the local culture.
+When visiting Dublin with a group of friends, a visit to a traditional pub is a must to really soak up the local culture.
 The city is in no shortage of great pubs serving top class pints of the black stuff and packets of Tayto crisps and, depending which one you visit, you can catch some traditional Irish music and entertainment performances too.
 Here’s a breakdown of our top 10 pubs in Dublin:

 1. Johnny Foxes